Taking Shape: An Initial Draft

 • Initial intake survey (questions for class exploration/analysis, questions for pre-/post- assessment, and questions about student knowledge/expectations/executive function)

-• Grounding in shared understanding of text/language/composition (+rhetoric?)
+• Grounding in shared understanding (or diverse understandings?) of text/language/composition (+rhetoric?)

 • Opportunity to engage with writerly "voice" through audio essay (+literacy narrative or self-as-reader/writer?)